NicolaNardino/Blockchain.Ethereum/README.md

 ```unix
 docker run --network=host --name my-mongo-container -d -v ~/data/docker/mongodb:/data/bin -p 27017:27017 mongo
 ```
-In order not to loose data store in the MongoDB EventsDatabase when the MongoDB container gets shutdown, I've used a volume to map localhost data repository ~/data/docker/mongodb to the MongoDB container one, /data/bin.
+In order not to loose data store in the MongoDB EventsDatabase when the MongoDB container gets shut down, I've used a volume to map the localhost data repository ~/data/docker/mongodb to the MongoDB container one, /data/bin.

 The linking between the two containers is done by sharing the host network.
 The now-deprecated solution would have been to use the --link option, so to link a source to a destination container, as follows:
 ```unix